 Product revenue, net.
-Product revenue decreased \$15.7 million, or 17.3%, in 2014 as compared to the prior year.
-This reduction in revenue is primarily due to the operational restructuring by Ricoh of its business, which has resulted, and is expected to continue to result, in lower product revenue from the sale of Ricoh products.
-The reduction of product revenue on a comparative basis also includes the effect of the transition of a client from a Retail model to a Service Fee model in late 2013.
-We currently expect product revenue to continue to decline as compared to the prior year and be approximately \$60 million to \$65 million in 2015.
+Product revenue decreased \$16.6 million, or 22.1%, in 2015 as compared to 2014.
+This reduction in revenue is primarily due to the operational restructuring by Ricoh of its business, including discontinuance of certain product lines, which has resulted, and is expected to continue to result, in lower product revenue from the sale of Ricoh products.
+We currently expect product revenue to continue to decline and be approximately \$45 million to \$50 million in 2016.

 Service fee revenue.
-The increase in service fee revenue for the year ended December 31, 2014 as compared to the prior year was primarily due to the impact of expanded and new client relationships that began in 2013 and 2014, including service fee revenues generated by our newly acquired subsidiaries REV and LAL, beginning in September 2014, partially offset by the conclusion or reduction of operations of several client programs during 2014.
+Service fee revenue increased \$47.8 million, or 35.6%, in 2015 as compared to 2014.
+The increase in service fee revenue for the year ended December 31, 2015 as compared to 2014 was primarily due to the impact of expanded and new client relationships, including service fee revenues generated by (1) a full year of support operations for a significant new contract with a United States government agency versus a partial year in 2014 and (2) our acquired subsidiaries REV and LAL, beginning in September 2014, Moda in June 2015 and CrossView in August 2015, partially offset by the conclusion or reduction of operations of certain client programs during 2015.